kazupon/vite-test-utils/docs/guide/setup.md

 The file for this option is **relative** to the directory specified in the `rootDir` option.

+This option is useful if you want to test as the fixture for different enviroment cases with different vite config settings.

 - Type: `string`
 - Default: `'vite.config.ts' | 'vite.config.js' | 'vite.config.mjs' | 'vite.config.mts' | 'vite.config.cjs' | 'vite.config.cts'`

 #### viteConfig

-The vite config that is overrided the config resolved by utils.
+The vite config that is overrided the config resolved.

-Simply, use this option if you hope override the vite config with **javascript premitive value** such as object or string.
+Simply, use that option if you hope override the vite config with **javascript premitive value** such as object or string.

 If you hope set up programmaticaly overrides using like `import` syntax, you must prepare the vite config for the override and specify it with `viteConfigPath`.